harrylal/python-implementation-of-convolution/README.md

 # python-implementation-of-convolution

-Applying averaging filter over a method using convolution in python
+Applying averaging filter over a image using convolution in python